alexwlchan/alexwlchan.net/src/_posts/2018/2018-08-25-parallel-scan-scanamo.md

 layout: post
 summary: Prototype code for running a parallel scan against a DynamoDB table, and using Scanamo to serialise rows as Scala case classes.
-tags:
-  - aws
+topics:
-  - scala
+  - AWS
-  - aws:amazon dynamodb
+  - Scala
 title: Implementing parallel scan in DynamoDB with Scanamo
 colors:
   index_light: "#2E27AD"